matthewpaley/matthewpaley.github.io/_pages/projects.md

 ---

-title: 'Projects'
+title: "Projects"
 layout: single
 permalink: /projects/
 excerpt: 'See below for a look into some of the different projects I've worked on.
 Projects will be linked to their relevant Github repos if available, and some will have associated blog posts.'
 header:
   overlay_image: /images/cleveland.jpg
   overlay_filter: 0.5

 ---

 ## Personal Projects